 This course provides a foundation for middle level (6-9) education majors with concentrations in math, science, social studies and language arts.
 The course explores the unique physical, intellectual, social and personal characteristics of the young adolescent (age 10-14) with implication for curriculum development and instruction.
 Emphasis is on young adolescent learning needs, middle school philosophy and organization, classroom diversity with emphasis on students with limited English proficiency, responsive curriculum design and scholarly research related to issues of diversity, access to learning, and literacy; management of the learning environment; and professional leadership.
-Prerequisites: Admission to program.
+Prerequisite: admission to the Teacher Education Program.
 Offered fall.